Asad-Zaidi/Restful-Api-MongoDB/README.md

 # API with NodeJS and MongoDB
 ## Description

 This is a simple API with NodeJS and MongoDB.
-It is a simple CRUD with a user model.
+It is a simple CRUD with a Product model.
 It perform the following actions:

-- Create a user
+- Create a Product
-- Read a user
+- Read a Product
-- Update a user
+- Update a Product
-- Delete a user
+- Delete a Product

 ## Installation